 2. Run Wireless Diagnose on Mac

 Try this solution to identify the Network issue in your Home or office.
 This is an automatic process.

-1→ Press and Hold on Option Key from Keyboard.
+1→ Press and Hold on Option Key from the Keyboard.
 Add WiFi in the top mac menu [Apple logo from top mac menu> System Preferences > Network > Select WiFi from the sidebar and select “Show WiFi Status in menu bar”].

 2→ Click on WiFi from the top Mac menu.
 And see “Open Wireless Diagnostics“.